Recursive self-improvement

-Recursive self-improvement (RSI) is a process in which an early or weak artificial general intelligence (AGI) system enhances its own capabilities and intelligence without human intervention, leading to a superintelligence or intelligence explosion.
+Recursive self-improvement (RSI) is a hypothesized process in which artificial general intelligence (AGI) systems rewrite their own computer code, causing an intelligence explosion resulting from enhancing their own capabilities and intellectual capacity, theoretically resulting in superintelligence.
+Numerous attempts at RSI have been made, none so far showing any sign of intelligence explosion or superintelligence.

 The development of recursive self-improvement raises significant ethical and safety concerns, as such systems may evolve in unforeseen ways and could potentially surpass human control or understanding.

 Seed improver

 The concept of a "seed improver" architecture is a foundational framework that equips an AGI system with the initial capabilities required for recursive self-improvement.
 This might come in many forms or variations.

 The term "Seed AI" was coined by Eliezer Yudkowsky.

 Hypothetical example

 The concept begins with a hypothetical "seed improver", an initial code-base developed by human engineers that equips an advanced future large language model (LLM) built with strong or expert-level capabilities to program software.
 These capabilities include planning, reading, writing, compiling, testing, and executing arbitrary code.
 The system is designed to maintain its original goals and perform validations to ensure its abilities do not degrade over iterations.